 Grow General Tool and advance our clusters

 The first of our actionable components is to grow our General Tool business and advance our proven clustered market approach to meet demand and enable increased rental penetration in North America.
 In the UK, our focus is on optimising our operational network.
-General Tool will remain a significant driver of performance having accounted for 63% of North American rental revenue growth over the previous five year plan.
-We will focus on achieving operational improvements in existing locations, exploiting latent capacity in newly opened locations, investing in fleet, leveraging the economics of our cluster approach and improving rental rates.
+We are focused on achieving operational improvements in existing locations, exploiting latent capacity in newly opened locations, investing in fleet, leveraging the economics of our cluster approach and improving rental rates.

-We plan to open 126 General Tool greenfield locations whose location has been determined based on our experience and analytics down to the zip code level.
+Our plan included 126 General Tool greenfield locations whose location was determined based on our experience and analytics down to the zip code level.
 This analysis includes our assessment of current market share, fleet per capita, customer statistics, construction starts, proximity to existing locations, square footage under roof and the competitive landscape.
-Our greenfield openings will be biased towards the western part of the US where we have a lower market share.
-This organic growth strategy will be complemented by bolt-ons.
+Our greenfield openings are biased towards the western part of the US where we have lower market share.
+This organic growth strategy is being complemented by bolt-ons.

-Our plans for Canada involve bringing our market share to our 2021 US level through 26 greenfield openings, across all provinces and advancing our clusters around Toronto which is the largest rental market.
+Our plans during Sunbelt 3.0 for Canada involve bringing our market share to our 2021 US level through 26 greenfield openings, across all provinces and advancing our clusters around Toronto which is the largest rental market.
 When we entered the Canadian market in 2014 we acquired six locations in Western Canada.
-In 2021 we have 60 General Tool locations and by 2024 we will have 86.
+At April 2023 we had 73 General Tool locations and 119 locations in total.

-There is a drag on margins when we open new stores but generally they improve quickly as they deliver more revenue and later broaden the fleet and customer mix.
+There is a drag on margins when we open new stores but generally they improve quickly as they deliver more revenue and broaden the fleet and customer mix.
 The same happens with acquisitions because we buy businesses we can improve, either operationally or through additional investment, or both.
 Even when the market declines, as was the case in 2020/21, our stores can continue to benefit from the structural part of the growth which is independent of the market.
-This is why we are consistently able to out-perform both our competitors and the market.
 The strength of our brand and reputation means that greenfield sites become profitable very quickly.
 The diversity of our product portfolio and services only adds to this.

 Our cluster approach